-Ever wanted to role-play a nefarious super-villain complete with fawning minions, create fairy tales collaboratively, or play your part in a doomed heist?
-Take a look at these wildly imaginative storytelling games, where thinking fast, dramatic improvisation and letting your creativity run rampant will get you ahead.
+Ever wanted to be a super-villain complete with fawning minions, create fairy tales collaboratively, or play your part in a doomed heist?
+Take a look at these wildly imaginative storytelling games, where dramatic improvisation and creativity run rampant will get you ahead.

 As a bonus, most of these storytelling games don’t require a board or pricey pieces, with simple rules that even the least seasoned tabletop rookie can follow.
 Leave the loot behind with our round-up of the best creative storytelling party games available to play right now.